 As you probably know, there are basically two popular types of life insurance you can purchase.
 You can get a permanent life insurance policy (universal life or whole life).
 If you are considering Term Life Insurance, you’re likely aware that you can choose between 10, 15, 20, 25, and 30-year terms from most companies.

-Having these choices is a large part of the reason that term life insurance is so popular but ,of course, the super-low rates have a lot to do with its popularity as well.
+Having these choices is a large part of the reason that term life insurance is so popular, but, of course, the fact that it is the most affordable option has a lot to do with its popularity as well.

 A 10-year term life insurance policy provides a guaranteed amount of life insurance for 10 years, during which time the premium remains level.

 As long as the policyholder pays the premiums, the insurer cannot increase the premium for any reason and cannot reduce or cancel the insurance policy.

 Since the insurance company is only at risk for 10 years of paying a death benefit, the cost of 10-year term insurance costs less than a 15, 20, 25, or 30-year term policy.